The Starlost: Premise

 When Devon returns to Cypress Corners to tell his community what he has learned, he is put on trial for heresy and condemned to death by stoning.
 Escaping on the night before his execution with the aid of Garth, Devon convinces Rachel to come with him, and Garth pursues them.
 When Rachel refuses to return with Garth, he joins her and Devon.
 Eventually they make their way to the ship's bridge, containing the skeletal remains of its crew.
-It is badly damaged and its control systems are inoperative.
-The three discover that the Ark is on a collision course with a Class G star similar to the Sun, and realize that the only way to save the Ark and its passengers is to find the backup bridge at the other end of the Ark, and reactivate the navigation and propulsion systems.
+It is badly damaged, and its control systems are inoperative.
+The three discover that the Ark is on a collision course with a Class G star similar to the Sun and realize that the only way to save the Ark and its passengers is to find the backup bridge at the other end of the Ark and to reactivate the navigation and propulsion systems.

-Getting to the other end of the Ark, which is potentially hundreds of miles away, involves traveling through the many disparate communities on the starship—some of which are hostile to outsiders, and all of which have different social customs, belief systems and law enforcement practices.
-Generally, each episode will have Devon, Rachel and Garth encountering a new society or group as they work their way through the ship.
-Occasionally, they are aided (or hindered) in their travels by the ship's frustrating and only partially functioning computer system interface, known as Mu Lambda 165 (portrayed by William Osler, who also provided the opening narration for each episode).
+Getting to the other end of the Ark, which is potentially hundreds of miles away, involves traveling through the many disparate communities on the starship, some of which are hostile to outsiders, and all of which have different social customs, belief systems and law enforcement practices.
+Generally, each episode will have Devon, Rachel, and Garth encountering a new society or group as they work their way through the ship.
+Occasionally, they are aided (or hindered) in their travels by the ship's frustrating and only partially-functioning computer system interface, known as Mu Lambda 165 (portrayed by William Osler, who also provided the opening narration for each episode).